Shubham996633/JoResume/README.md

 <br>

 ### Thanks for Reading upto here.
 This App is in Beta State so it will be updated in future.
-If any-one want to give a feedback just drop a mail to : shubhammaurya996633@gmail.com
+If any-one want to give a feedback just drop a mail to : shubhammaurya996633@gmail.com .
+Have A Nice Day :) :) :)